 Please share your insights or questions below on breaking through denial and seeing the narc for what they really are.
 Sharing and encouraging others is so very necessary to help all of us on our journey of recovery.

-*For those hungry for more jolting facts to help you move out of denial, I highly recommend Dr Martha Stout’s book The Sociopath Next Door (to buy, please use this link which will take you to the Book Depository and free shipping 🙂 – thank you!).
+*For those hungry for more jolting facts to help you move out of denial, I highly recommend Dr Martha Stout’s book The Sociopath Next Door.

 In this book you will learn to recognise who to stay away from.
 Dr Stout explains why malignant narcissists and those with Antisocial Personality Disorder are the way they are.

 She also provides clear details about the characteristics and warning signs of these dangerous people so recognising those who get their kicks from causing pain, is easy.
 This is a significant achievement given they are so gifted at hiding their truth!

 The language is easy to read, and it is both fascinating and so practical – a bit of a ‘how to protect yourself guide’.
 This book helped me heaps and is one that has had a major impact in my own journey.

 (Note – if using link/s provided to purchase, you’ll receive free shipping and title heavily discounted.
 You’ll also be supporting my work in providing you free resources on this site, by earning a very small commission, at no extra cost to you – thank you 😊)